 Edinburgh, Scotland just might be the most overlooked capital city in Europe.
 With its medieval architecture, cobblestone streets, and charming locals, Edinburgh is a place that captures your heart from the moment you arrive.
 On our second visit to the city, we fell even more in love with Edinburgh, causing us to wonder why more people don’t visit Scotland’s capital.
 We didn’t explore everything in four days, but we certainly enjoyed ourselves and found there are plenty of things to do in Edinburgh with kids.

-Best Things to Do in Edinburgh with Kids
+What Not to Miss in Edinburgh with Kids

 This was a gifted experience in partnership with VisitScotland.
 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!